mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 # Simple Tree View - Selection

-<p class="description">Handle how users can select items.</p>
+<p class="description">Learn how to enable item selection for the Tree View component.</p>

 ## Multi selection

-The Tree View also supports multi-selection:
+Use the `multiSelect` prop on the Tree View to enable selecting multiple items at once.

 {{"demo": "MultiSelectTreeView.js"}}

 ## Controlled selection

-Use the `selected` prop to control the selected items.
+Use the `selected` prop to control selected Tree View items.

-You can use the `onNodeSelect` prop to listen to changes in the selected items and update the prop accordingly.
+You can also use the `onNodeSelect` prop to listen to changes in the selected items and update the prop accordingly.

 {{"demo": "ControlledSelection.js"}}